OllyButters/puma/README.md

 Puma README!

-Puma is a pipeline to take a list of biomedical focussed publications and add lots of metadata to them to make them a valuable research object in their own right.
+Puma is a pipeline to mine academic publication metadata, creating a valuable research object and visual analytics from a research project publication list.

 The technical documentation is at: